seo/guide/README.md

 # Internet Marketing Strategies

+If SEO forms the basis of the marketing pyramid, these strategies takes your marketing to the next level.

 ## Identify and participate in the community
 * standard: twitter, facebook, google+
 * what community channels are specific for your site? forums, newsletters